 Whilst strategy sounds a bit buzz-wordy (because it is!) over at The Empower Project, we like a good plan.

 Our strategy highlights how we will work with local communities to make positive change and combat online and tech abuse over the next 2 years.
-Going into 2021, the world in which we operate is different to any year before, with the current pandemic, the world in which we operate in is different.
+Going into 2021, the world in which we operate is different to any year before.

 Our work over the past two years has demonstrated that engagement with